top of page

 Erin Pauling, LCSW, MSW

-Last but not least, Erin has been called a dog whisperer and has a great love and appreciation for animals.
-Erin achieved a Veterinary Social Work Certification while in graduate school, and the program provided Erin with training in compassion fatigue, conflict management, the link between human and animal violence, animal-assisted interventions, and animal-related grief and bereavement.
-Erin understands the loss of an animal companion can feel like the loss of an immediate human family member, and she is trained in providing grief counseling for pet parents and veterinary providers.
-Erin hopes to one day have a great therapy dog partner, much like Bloom's current therapy dog, Ziggy.
+Additionally, Erin has been called a dog whisperer and has a great love and appreciation for animals.
+The Veterinary Social Work program Erin completed provided her with training in compassion fatigue, conflict management, the link between human and animal violence, animal-assisted interventions, and animal-related grief and bereavement.
+Erin understands the loss of an animal companion is often like the loss of an immediate human family member, and she is trained in providing grief counseling for pet parents and veterinary providers.
+Erin hopes to one day have a therapy dog partner to further support those she works with.

 My Therapeutic Lens